The Price of Love (Woof!) | Wealthsimple

 Step Two: Choose the type of dog

-If you don't know much about dogs, this American Kennel Club quiz is a good place to start, so you can begin figuring out what type of dog is right for you.
+If you don't know much about dogs, the [Kennel Club quiz] (https://www.thekennelclub.org.uk/services/public/findabreed/Default.aspx) is a good place to start, so you can begin figuring out what type of dog is right for you.

 Step Three: Getting your dog